 Working to Improve Indian Country Housing

-Senator Heitkamp is working to make sure we provide safe and affordable housing to American Indians.
-The Native American Housing Assistance and Self-Determination Act (NAHASDA) helps address a critical need for housing assistance in Indian Country, where more than 28% of reservation households lack adequate plumbing and kitchen facilities, while nationally only 5.4% of households lack such infrastructure.
+Senator Heitkamp is working to make sure the federal government provides safe and affordable housing for American Indians.
+The Native American Housing Assistance and Self-Determination Act (NAHASDA) helps address a critical need for housing assistance in Indian Country, where more than 28 percent of reservation households lack adequate plumbing and kitchen facilities, while nationally only 5.4 percent of households lack such infrastructure.

-Senator Heitkamp has worked tirelessly with federal officials from the White House, Bureau of Indian Affairs, Department of Justice, and Department of Health and Human Services to make sure children are safe in Indian Country.
-Senator Heitkamp has pushed for increased transparency for the Tribes to better understand what has been done, what is being done, and what the plan is for the future to improve the lives of children in Indian Country.
-She is committed to working in a respectful government to government relationship to protect children now, and fix the system so they are safe in the future.
+Senator Heitkamp has worked tirelessly with federal officials from the White House, Bureau of Indian Affairs, Department of Justice, and Department of Health and Human Services to make sure Native families and children are safe and healthy.
+Senator Heitkamp has pushed for increased transparency for the Tribes to better understand what has been done, what is being done, and what the plan is for the future to improve outcomes for the next generation in Indian Country.
+And she is urging her colleagues prioritize robust, direct funding to tribal communities to address the ongoing opioid epidemic in Native American communities.

 Senator Heitkamp's Recent Work for Indian Country